 Note: If your data is periodic, always include a whole number of periods for model estimation.

-Input — Enter a string to specify the name of one or more input channels.
+Input — Enter the name of one or more input channels.

 Tip Naming channels helps you to identify data in plots.
 For multivariable input-output signals, you can specify the names of individual Input and Output channels, separated by commas.

-Output — Enter a string to specify the name of one or more output channels.
+Output — Enter the name of one or more output channels.

 Physical Units of Variables